TKomericki/Rhetos-wiki/Data-migration.md

 ### Changing a property's type

-If a property's type is changed, deployment of the new version will to the following
+If a property's type is changed, deployment of the new version will do the following:

 * First, the old column will be removed from the table, automatically keeping the backup in the migration table.
 * New property will be created and the data will be restored from the migration table.